dennypenta/fzf-lua/OPTIONS.md

 Unlike `grep` which uses a fixed search string/regex each keypress generates a new underlying grep command with the prompt input text, this can be more performant on large monorepos to narrow down the result set before switching to fuzzy matching with `ctrl-g` for further refinement.

+`search_paths` is an option to provide a root directory to the grep implementation, for example:
+`:lua FzfLua live_grep search_paths=/the/projects/sub/folder`

 #### live_grep_native

 Performant "live" grep variant piping the underlying command directly to fzf (without any processing by fzf-lua), disables all the bells and whistles (icons, path manipulation, etc).